galsal1/Boiler-Temperature/README.md

 6) **Power Down and Reboot:** Power down the Raspberry Pi and reboot again.

 </br></br>
-<sup>the installation instructions of the Wifi dongle is taken form electronicshub site</sup>
+<sup>the installation instructions of the Wifi dongle is taken from electronicshub site</sup>